zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 ## Discussion
 We found it quite challenging to improve REMIND's performance.
 We also did not make use of augmentation during replay in our experiments, as we did not see any improvement in performance with it.
 One hypothesis for improving REMIND's performance is that allowing layers of our neural network to be plastic could help.

 Figures 7 and 9 suggest that some forgetting occurs in OML.
-Kwon et al. <d-cite key="kwon_lifelearner_2024"></d-cite> make use of latent replay to mitigate forgetting in meta-CL (specifically ANML <d-cite key="beaulieu_learning_2020"></d-cite>) and achieve high accuracy on audio and image datasets.
+Kwon et al. <d-cite key="kwon_lifelearner_2024"></d-cite> make use of latent replay to mitigate forgetting in meta-CL, specifically in ANML <d-cite key="beaulieu_learning_2020"></d-cite>, which is another MAML-based meta-CL method.
+This approach achieved high accuracy on audio and image datasets.
 The replays are compressed using Sparse Bitmap and PQ.
-They picked ANML over OML due to it achieving higher accuracy during evaluation.
+They chose ANML over OML because it achieved higher accuracy during evaluation.
-However, as mentioned before, if one just fine-tunes the last layer of OML, performance improves.
+However, as mentioned before, if one just fine-tunes the last layer of OML during meta-testing, performance improves.
 Javed and White <d-cite key="khurram_javed_meta-learning_2019"></d-cite> point out in the OML repo that with this change, they actually match the performance of ANML.
 In our preliminary experiments, we also found that OML where we only fine-tune the last layer matches ANML.
-Hence our choice to just focus on OML.
+Hence why we decided to just focus on OML.
 It would then be interesting to apply Kwon et al.'s approach to this version of OML to see how it performs at scale, and compare this approach to GeMCL, REMIND, and the Offline approach.

 Lee et al. <d-cite key="lee_learning_2024"></d-cite> pointed out that the fact that GeMCL is immune to CF means that one can focus on improving the representation ability of the encoder.
 The main focus now with GeMCL is training an encoder such that it can generalise to different datasets and output meaningful representations when applied to a new domain.